-A "standard coverage decision" is usually made within 14 days or 72 hours for Part B drugs.
-A fast coverage decision is generally made within 72 hours, for medical services, or 24 hours for Part B drugs.
+A standard coverage decision is usually made within 14 days or 72 hours for Part B drugs.
+A fast coverage decision is generally made within 72 hours, for medical services, 24 hours for Part B drugs.
 In order to get a fast coverage decision, you must meet two requirements:

-- You may only ask for coverage for medical items and/or services (not requests for payment for items and/or services already received).. - You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor tells us that your health requires a fast coverage decision, we will automatically agree to give you a fast coverage decision. - If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision.
+- You may only ask for coverage for medical care you have not yet received. - You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor tells us that your health requires a fast coverage decision, we will automatically agree to give you a fast coverage decision. - If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision.
 If we do not approve a fast coverage decision, we will send you a letter that: - Explains that we will use the standard deadlines - Explains if your doctor asks for the fast coverage decision, we will automatically give you a fast coverage decision - Explains that you can file a fast complaint about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.